nikhilanand03/BDLProject/README.md

 The first step is to preprocess the data.
 You can fetch the data files and preprocess them by following these instructions:

-- Clone the repository to a directory named "BigDataLabProject".
+- Clone the repository to a directory named "BDLProject".

 ```
-export AIRFLOW_HOME=~/BigDataLabProject
+export AIRFLOW_HOME=~/BDLProject
 source ~/airflow_venv/bin/activate
 sudo kill <PID>
 airflow db init